Historical inheritance systems: Social approaches to inheritance customs

 Employing differing forms of succession can affect many areas of society.
 Gender roles are profoundly affected by inheritance laws and traditions.
 Impartible inheritance has the effect of keeping large estates united and thus perpetuating an elite.
 With partible inheritance large estates are slowly divided among many descendants and great wealth is thus diluted.
 Inheritance customs can even affect gender differences in cognitive abilities.
 Among the Karbis, who employ male primogeniture, men perform significantly better than women in tasks of spatial abilities.
 There are no significant differences in the performance of men and women among the Khasis, who employ female ultimogeniture.

 The degree of acceptance that a society may show towards an inheritance rule can also vary.
 In South Africa, for example, the influence of more modern, western social ideas has caused strong opposition, both civil and official, to the customary law of patrilineal primogeniture traditionally prevalent among black peoples, and inheritance customs are gradually changing.

 Among the indigenous tribes of South Africa, the oldest son inherits after the death of the father.
 If the oldest son is also dead, the oldest surviving grandson inherits; if the eldest son has no sons, the inheritance is passed to the father's second son or his sons, and so on through all the sons and their male children if necessary.
 In polygynous families which were formed of multiple units, the inheritance rules were changed slightly.
 Each marriage formed a new unit, independent from the others, with separate property which was inherited by the heir of each unit.
 Polygynous families practised either simple or complex inheritance.
-In the simple system the heir is the eldest son of the first wife, of if he is dead, the eldest grandson.
+In the simple system the heir is the eldest son of the first wife, or if he is dead, the eldest grandson.
 If the first wife had no sons, the inheritance went to the oldest surviving male descendant of the second wife, and so on through all the wives if necessary.
 Complex inheritance happened when the homestead was separated into two or three units, depending on the number of wives, and the eldest son of each wife became heir of their unit.
 If there was no heir in one of the units, the heir of the other inherited both.
 This form of inheritance was seen among the Xhosa people of south eastern South Africa.

 In Lesotho and southern Ethiopia, most people still follow the custom of male primogeniture.